top of page

 shutterstock_420064150.jpg

 A birth plan is all about you.
-It details your preferences for labor and delivery.
-What you think will make the experience more comfortable – for you.
+It details your preferences for labor and delivery and what you think will make the experience more comfortable—for you.

 If Something Feels Wrong, Speak Up